-It is expected that learners are able to use the required knowledge and skills contained within the reformed assessment criteria to recognise and obtain solutions to straightforward problems which require them to work through either one step or process or more than one connected step or process.
-They are also expected to address individual problems, some of which will draw upon a combination of two of the mathematical content areas, e.g. using number and common measures or using number and handling data.
-Learners may also be asked to explain answers or reasons for choices of options following their calculations and in some examples learners have not been awarded marks if these comments were missing; e.g. a response may require a mathematical calculation along with a yes or no for all marks to be awarded,
+At this level it is expected that learners are able to use the required knowledge and skills contained within the reformed assessment criteria, to recognise and obtain solutions to straightforward problems.
+This may include tasks that require the learners to work through problems involving either one step or process or more than one connected step or process.
+They are also expected to address individual problems, some of which will draw upon a combination of two of the mathematical content areas, eg using number and common measures or using number and handling data.
+Learners may also be asked to explain answers or reasons for choices of options following their calculations and in some examples learners have not been awarded marks if these comments were missing; eg a response may require a mathematical calculation along with a yes or no for all marks to be awarded.
+In several cases, responses of Yes or No also require a justification or valid comparison.

-Number:
+Number

-Generally, tasks involving calculations with numbers have been completed well, although there have been some variations between the non-calculator and calculator sections.
-Some learners have undertaken the non-calculator section well, demonstrating a clear knowledge and ability to apply the underpinning skills but then not performed as well when applying the underpinning skills to problem solving tasks and the opposite has also been noted, where learners have performed poorly when unable to use a calculator but have performed well on problem solving tasks with the use of a calculator.
+At this level tasks involving calculations with numbers have been competed well, although there have been some variations between the non-calculator and calculator sections.
+Some learners have undertaken the non-calculator section well, clearly demonstrating a sound knowledge and ability to apply the underpinning skills.
+They have subsequently not performed as well when applying the underpinning skills to problem solving tasks.
+The opposite has also been noted, where learners have performed poorly when unable to use a calculator but have performed well on problem solving tasks with the use of a calculator.

-One area where the weaker learners have struggled has been in the use of equivalences between fractions, decimals and percentages, which often appears to be a challenge for many learners, particularly where it is evident that the learners do not have a sound understanding of, and the ability, to apply the underpinning skills and particularly in applying the skills to problem solving tasks; e.g. finding the original value of a discounted price has been problematic for some learners or the original price after an percentage increase.
+One area where the weaker learners have struggled has been in the use of equivalences between fractions, decimals and percentages, which often appears to be a challenge for many learners, particularly when it is evident that the learners do not have a sound understanding of, and or the ability, to apply the underpinning skills and particularly in applying the skills to problem solving tasks; eg finding the original value of a discounted price has been problematic for some learners or finding the original price after an percentage increase.

-Working with simple ratio has been another problematic area for some learners, both when given a specific ratio and values to work with and when asked to decide what a ratio for a given set of value would be.
+Working with simple ratio has been another problematic area for some learners, both when given a specific ratio and values to work with and when asked to decide what the ratio for a given set of values would be.

-Measure, Shape and Space:
+Measure, Shape and Space

-Whilst some tasks in the assessments have been completed well errors have often been seen with final displays of money, with responses frequently not shown to two decimal places, particularly when the value ends with a zero, i.e. £8.5 instead of £8.50.
+Whilst some tasks in the assessments have been completed well, errors are still seen with final displays of money, with responses frequently not shown to two decimal places, particularly when the value ends with a zero, ie £127.9 instead of £127.90.